-Racial/Ethnic Breakdown
+Racial/Ethnic Breakdown (Currently for Illinois Only)

-Racial/Ethnic Breakdown
+Racial/Ethnic Breakdown (Currently for Illinois Only)

 SPOTLITE includes any incident where police use firearms—including those with non-fatal outcomes—as well as any other use of force that results in a death.

 SPOTLITE assesses a person’s ascribed racial and ethnic characteristics based on the person’s image and name alone.
 SPOTLITE provides ascribed racial and ethnic characteristics generated from the perceptions of third-party observers using only name and image information because this is likely to be the kind of information available to law enforcement personnel encountering a civilian on the street.
+Currently these data are available only for the state of Illinois, but the SPOTLITE team is already working on a national-level release of ascribed racial and ethnic characteristics of involved civilians and will update this dashboard as soon as those data are available.

 • SPOTLITE relies on a limited number of standard categories for classifying racial and ethnic characteristics that reflect Office of Management and Budget guidelines used by the US Census Bureau and other federal agencies.